 Section 5.
 While dues are payable during the year and at any regular meeting of the Local Branch, statements of annual dues for the calender year shall be sent to all members following the Spring meeting or with the next issue of the Branch Newsletter.

 Section 6.
-The Rocky Mountain Branch shall be a non-profit organization.
+The Rocky Mountain Branch - ASM is a non-profit 501(c)3 organization.

-ARTICLE IX - Ai\lTENDMENTS
+ARTICLE IX - AMENDMENTS

 Amendments to the Rocky Mountain Branch By-Laws must be proposed in writing and mailed to the secretary at least one month before a regular or special meeting of the Branch.
-If approved by a majority vote of the members present at the regular or special branch meeting, the secretary shall be instructed to promptly print and send the amendment together with a ballot to all members of the Branch.
-The secretary shall canvass the ballots returned to him within 30 days from the date of the mailing of the letter ballot, and the proposed amendment shall be considered adopted if it receives the approval of two-thirds of the members voting.
+If approved by a majority vote of the members present at the regular or special branch meeting, the secretary shall send the amendment together with a ballot to all members of the Branch.
+The secretary shall canvass the ballots returned to him within 30 days from the date of the emailing of the letter ballot, and the proposed amendment shall be considered adopted if it receives the approval of two-thirds of the members voting.
 The results of the vote shall be announced by the secretary in the next issue of the Branch Newsletter or at the next regular meeting of the Branch.

 ARTIO..E X - DISSOLUTION

-In the event of dissolution of the Rocky Mountain Branch of the American Society for Microbiology, the assets will not be divided among the members of the Branch but will be transferred in 1Q1Q to a non-profit organization with similar interests.
+In the event of dissolution of the Rocky Mountain Branch of the American Society for Microbiology, the assets will not be divided among the members of the Branch but will be transferred to a non-profit organization with similar interests.

 ARTICLE Xl - STUDENT CHAPTERS